NzBish/Assignment-3/README.md

 7.Products: Products should include the following information: Stock Keeping Unit (SKU), Name, Cost, Category, Stock Quantity.
 Done(Chris)

 8.Presentation Front-end HTML must be styled using CSS.
 You are free to choose if you want to work with vanilla CSS or SCSS.
 If you choose SCSS, please submit SCSS files along with compiled CSS.
 Done using CSS(Chris)

+9.A report detailing your application’s (Katie) Specifications
+  Design choices
+  Database schema and relations